Finding the Mapleton Tramline today

 40 FEET DEEP ONE

 The northern part of Windsor Road deviates to the right from the tram route.
-Roadworks in 2004 have buried part of a cutting in this area, but it partially remains, with some wooden sleepers still in position.
+Roadworks in 2004 buried part of a cutting in this area, but most of it was untouched, with some wooden sleepers still in position.
+By 2013 debris from the undergrowth had buried the sleepers shown below, but they are probably still there, awaiting rediscovery.

 The tram route swings left and crosses a gully to head almost due west.
 A farmer's dam is almost on the formation.
 The route at this point is heading towards a low hill which is too steep to climb.
 This is where the 40 feet deep curved cutting was located.
 The original surveyor, Henry Pope, proposed a tunnel for this section, but the contractor claimed it "would not stand" and the cutting was used instead.